-Council is the governing body of the Society of Graduate Students.
-It is composed of the following:
+Council is the governing body of SOGS.
+It is comprised of the following:

 Members from any department where there is a graduate student organization must be appointed/elected by this organization in order to become a Councillor.
-Members from departments that do not have a graduate student organization must collect the signature of four other members from that department who are in good standing in order to become a Councillor.
+Members from departments that do not have a graduate student organization must collect the signature of two other members from that department who are in good standing in order to become a Councillor.
 If you have questions about whether your department has a graduate student organization, or how elections proceed after signatures are collected in departments without one, please contact your department’s graduate administrator.

 We suggest Councillors and attendees arrive 10-15 minutes prior to the meeting so as to have sufficient time to sign in and grab refreshments.

 We encourage members to attend all council meetings, but recognize that this is not always possible.
 If you are unable to attend either a Council Meeting or a General Meeting, please seek someone else in your department to attend as an alternate for the Council date in question.
 To have this other student recognized at Council, please fill out the proxy form in advance and have your alternate bring it to council with them.

 The Council year begins with the October meeting (October 29).
 Please submit a Councillor Nomination Form to the SOGS office.